 Feast your way across South Africa via a range of delightfully distinct yet equally celebrated restaurants.

-Guests are transferred to Cape Town International for their flight to Johannesburg where they will be collected by their African Sky guide.
+Guests are transferred to Cape Town International for a flight to Johannesburg where they will be collected by their African Sky guide.
 The day is spent exploring Soweto - the largest and most famous of all South Africa's townships.
 Soweto played an important role in the struggle against apartheid.
 Time is devoted to learning about Nelson Mandela's years in Soweto after which we visit the Hector Pieterson Memorial.
 A stop is made at an authentic 'shebeen' before traveling to Sandton where guests will check in at their overnight accommodation.
 Tonight’s dinner is at the sophisticated ‘Five Hundred’ at the Saxon Hotel.
-The restaurant is known for its “experiential dining”, combining food, wine and art to deliver a feast for the senses.
+The restaurant is known for its “experiential dining”, combining food, wine, and art to deliver a feast for the senses.
 The dramatic plating is sure to take your breath away.

 Following an early breakfast, the tour heads north to the Ann van Dyk Cheetah Centre where guests will enjoy an extensive guided tour.
-The center is dedicated to ensuring the survival of numerous endangered species, particularly cheetah, king cheetah and African wild dog.
+The center is dedicated to ensuring the survival of numerous endangered species, particularly cheetah, king cheetah, and African wild dog.
 Visitors may also observe and learn more about brown hyenas, suni, servals and riverine rabbits.
 Today’s lunch is a delectably exotic affair.
 Headed by award-winning chef Chantel Dartnall, Mosaic at the Orient is one of the finest restaurants in South Africa.
 The food is typically based around dégustation tasting menus that change on a seasonal basis, as Chantel is inherently “inspired by nature”.
 The tour returns to Sandton in the late afternoon.

 This morning we make our way to the Cradle of Humankind.
 This 47 000 hectare area is situated some 50km northwest of Johannesburg.
-The Cradle of Humankind is a World Heritage Site which rose to international prominence in 1947 when Dr Robert Broom excavated the now famous "Mrs. Ples", one of the most important paleontological discoveries ever made.
+The Cradle of Humankind is a World Heritage Site which rose to international prominence in 1947 when Dr. Robert Broom excavated the now famous "Mrs. Ples", one of the most important paleontological discoveries ever made.
 The fossil, which is estimated to be 2.3 million years old, was discovered at the Sterkfontein Caves, the most significant of the 13 excavation sites found at the Cradle of Humankind.
 The day is devoted to exploring the Sterkfontein Caves and the informative Maropeng Visitors Center in the company of your African Sky guide.
 During the late afternoon, the tour makes its way back to Johannesburg.
 The final culinary experience of your tour is dedicated to a wholesome meal at The Grillhouse in Rosebank - one of South Africa’s finest steakhouses.
 Dining is a la carte with a mouth-watering assortment of meat, poultry, seafood and even vegetarian dishes to choose from.

 After breakfast, guests are collected and transferred to O R Tambo International or any location of their choice in either Johannesburg or Pretoria after an unforgettably delectable culinary tour of South Africa.